If you develop landscape plans using gCADPlus and wish to create PDF files from the CAD design, two different methods are available:

 The disadvantages of using a PDFWriter are:

-• PDF Writers are somewhat difficult to set up, especially when setting resolution.
+- PDF Writers are somewhat tricky to set up, especially when setting the resolution.